tamis-laan/DIYGPT/gpt/README.md

-# DIYGPT - Do it yourself GPT
+# Do it yourself GPT

-This is a mini GPT model written from scratch using pytorch for educational reasons.
+This is a mini GPT model written from scratch using pytorch.

 Create a virtual environment
 ``` bash